nishanthsudhaharan29/Real-time-Data-Streaming-Weather-Report-System/README.md

 ## Overview

 The system collects real-time weather data from a public API and ingests it into Azure using two ingestion pipelines: Azure Databricks and Azure Functions.
+The ywo methods are compared for cost-efficiency and performance and the best method is determined.
 The data is streamed through Event Hub, processed using Microsoft Fabric’s real-time intelligence components, and stored in a Kusto DB instance.
-Interactive dashboards are built with Power BI for visualization, while Data Activator is configured to send automated email alerts for extreme weather events.
+Microsoft Fabric's Event Stream is used to create a continuous streaming and storage pipeline with Event Hub as the source and Kusto DB present in an Event House as the target storage location.
+An interactive dashboard is built with Power BI for visualization, while Data Activator is configured to send automated email alerts for extreme weather events.

 ## Real-World Value